EU Proposes Rare Earth Stockpiles as Strategic Raw Materials Plan Expands

 Key Questions for Investors and Policymakers:

-· Can Europe build a vertically integrated rare earth supply chain—mining to magnets—without falling into fragmented national efforts?
+• Can Europe establish a vertically integrated rare earth supply chain, from mining to magnets, without succumbing to fragmented national efforts?

-· How will Europe ensure resilient magnet production at scale—especially for defense and e-mobility applications?
+• How will Europe ensure the production of resilient magnets at scale, especially for defense and e-mobility applications?

-Magnet manufacturing is still concentrated in East Asia.
-Can the EU build domestic or allied capacity in time?
+• Magnet manufacturing is still concentrated in East Asia.
+Can the EU build domestic or allied capacity in a timely manner?

 More at www.rareearthxchanges.com (opens in a new tab) | EC Q&A: Strategic Projects under CRMA (opens in a new tab)